datalakehouse/docs/docs/products/redis/howto/migrate-aiven-redis.rst

-Migrate from Redis to DLH for Redis
+Migrate from Redis to datalakehouse for Redis
 =====================================

-Move your data from a source, standalone Redis data store to an DLH-managed Redis service.
+Move your data from a source, standalone Redis data store to an datalakehouse-managed Redis service.
 The migration first attempts to use the ``replication`` method, and if it fails, it uses ``scan``.

-In the following steps, we show you how to create a new DLH for Redis service, and migrate data from AWS ElastiCache Redis.
-The DLH project name is ``test``, and the service name for the target DLH for Redis is ``redis``.
+In the following steps, we show you how to create a new datalakehouse for Redis service, and migrate data from AWS ElastiCache Redis.
+The datalakehouse project name is ``test``, and the service name for the target datalakehouse for Redis is ``redis``.

 ..
 Important::
         Migrating from Google Cloud Memorystore for Redis is not currently supported.